 Inside: Grandparents and Christmas are synonymous with excitement!
 And what creates a holiday that rings with laughter and fun are the celebration of memorable traditions with loving grandparents.
-Here are three grandmothers and 12 of the most amazing Christmas grandparent activities to make the holidays unforgettable.
+Here are three grandmothers and 12 Christmas grandparent activities to make the holidays unforgettable.

 What name do you call your grandparents?
 Nonna and Nonno?
 Savta and Saba?
 Mawmaw and Pawpaw?
 Baba and Gigi?
 Yaya and Papoús?

 Or just plain Grandma and Grandpa?